kaipietila/Resource-Vault/README.md

-# Nordism Resource Vault
+# Resource Vault
-DEMO for a file vault to store resources for Nordism projects.
+DEMO for a file vault to store resources in google drive.

 Using Google drive API to store images in google service account drive.
-If you want to use driev you need to provide service account credentials file to the project and set in settings PATH_TO_DRIVE_CREDENTIALS_FILE as the path to your credentials file.

-Also if you want to use upload files to drive disable USE_MOCK_SERVICE.
+Also if you want to use upload files to drive disable USE_MOCK_SERVICE in django settings.

 To setup run: